Ginés ViscorUniversity of Barcelona | UB · Department of Cell Biology, Physiology and Immunology

 Introduction

-Leader of the Adaptive Physiology Group: Exercise and Hypoxia (GenCat 2017 SGR 176) at the Department of Cell Biology, Physiology and Immunology of the Faculty of Biology of the University of Barcelona (BKC: Barcelona Knowledge Campus).
-Scientific Head of the Service of Hypobaria and Biomedical Physiology at UB Bellvitge Campus (HUBc: Health Universitat de Barcelona Campus).
-Current research interest on the adaptive responses against hypoxia conditions, especially intermittent hypobaric hypoxia exposure at central (cardiovascular, hematological and ventilatory responses) and peripheral level (capillarization and morphofunctional changes in skeletal muscle and myocardium).
+Leader of the Adaptive Physiology Group: Exercise, hypoxia and health at the University of Barcelona.
+Scientific Head of the Service of Hypobaria and Biomedical Physiology.
+Current research is on adaptive responses against hypoxia conditions, especially intermittent hypobaric hypoxia exposure at central (cardiovascular, haematological and ventilatory responses) and peripheral levels (capillarisation and morphofunctional changes in skeletal muscle and myocardium).

 Additional affiliations